CalPlug/EVSE_Smart_Charger/README.md

 # Building

-After following the steps for installation, you can start by creating an account on your favorite flavor of mqtt broker.
-It comes in many types of flavors, but our personal favorite is CloudMQTT.
+After following the steps for installation, you can start by creating an account on your desired MQTT broker.
+It comes in many types of flavors, but our personal favorite and recommendation is CloudMQTT.
 Go to this link: https://www.cloudmqtt.com/.
 After you have created your account, prepare to gather the mqtt user, password, port and server because you need these in order to connect with your server.
 Then you can prepare your device to be embedded by software.
+Once prepared, you need functions for

 # Background of Operation

 # Usage